greydanus/greydanus.github.io/2023-02-12-ncf-tutorial.md

 The purpose of this simple post is to bring to attention a view of physics which isn't often communicated in introductory courses: the view of _physics as optimization_.

 It begins with a quantity called the action.
 If you minimize the action, you can obtain a _path of least action_ which represents the path a physical system will take through space and time.
 Generally speaking, physicists use analytic tools to do this minimization.
 In this post, we are going to attempt something different and slightly crazy: minimizing the action with gradient descent.
 For simplicity, we're going to run our experiment on a very simple system: a free body in a gravitational field.
-And in order to put our approach in perspective, we're going to begin by reviewing the standard approaches to this kind of problem.

 <div style="display: block; margin-left: auto; margin-right:auto; width:100%; text-align:center;">
   <a href="" id="linkbutton" target="_blank">Read the paper</a>